bruno-c-p/brev.ly/server/README.md

     - [ ]  The CSV should have fields such as original URL, shortened URL, access count, and creation date.

 ## Docker
 For this back-end project, you should build a `Dockerfile`, following best practices, which will be responsible for generating the application image.

-## Tips

-- Don't forget to enable CORS in the application.